 Golf Course of Gulmarg

 St. Mary’s Church

 We arrived at our hotel after dark and the fourth surprise of the day awaited us.
-We were in the mood of having some great Kashmiri non-vegetarian but were told by the hotel staff that they only serve vegetarian food.
+We were in the mood of having some great Kashmiri non-vegetarian food but were told by the hotel staff that they only serve vegetarian food.